Shahabed/Data-Analysis-ML/Data Collection and Normalization/README.md

      This could have unexpected results depending on the numpy.errstate settings If the error handling setting is so, division by zero throws an exception
 # 3.function_common.py
-The "function_common" contains a set of function which are called in both above algorithms.
+The "function_common" contains a set of functions which are called in both above algorithms.